Q-FRC/Dashboard/README.md

 ```

 Using the system ntcore with the bundled protobuf is unnecessary and will break things.
 If you have ntcore installed to the system, protobuf will also be installed.

+Note that this configuration is only possible on Linux.

 ### Linux
 ```bash